Ryan McMahon Player Props: Rockies vs. Nationals

 - McMahon leads Colorado with 89 hits and an OBP of .336, plus a team-best slugging percentage of .453.

-- In 30.9% of his games this year, McMahon has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in five contests.

-- He has scored in 44.7% of his games this year, with two or more runs scored in 7.4%.
+- He has scored in 42 of 94 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.